Two-Step Decoding of Binary $2\times2$ Sum-Rank-Metric Codes: On the Optimality of the Two-Step Reduction

 \section{On the Optimality of the Two-Step Reduction}

-We explain in what sense the two-step erasure-guided reduction of Theorem~\ref{thm:SR-decoding} is essentially optimal in a natural model where the decoding cost for $\SR(C_1,C_2)$ is measured solely via access to Hamming decoders for $C_1$ and $C_2$.
+We show that the two-step erasure-guided reduction of Theorem~\ref{thm:SR-decoding} is essentially optimal in a natural model where the decoding cost for $\SR(C_1,C_2)$ is measured solely via access to Hamming decoders for $C_1$ and $C_2$.